Slam Diego! Cronenworth hits Padres’ 5th slam in 6 games

-SAN DIEGO (AP) — Padres rookie Jake Cronenworth hit a grand slam in a wild nine-run second inning Saturday night against Houston, making San Diego the first team in major league history to hit five in six games.
+SAN DIEGO (AP) — Trent Grisham hit three home runs and rookie Jake Cronenworth launched a grand slam in a wild nine-run second inning Saturday night, making the San Diego Padres the first team in major league history to hit five slams in six games as they cruised to a 13-2 rout of the Houston Astros.

 Earlier in the week, the Padres became the first club to hit a grand slam in four straight games.

+Grisham had his first three-homer game and drove in a career-high six runs.
+Zach Davies (4-2), who came over from Milwaukee with Grisham in an offseason deal, pitched eight brilliant innings to give the beat-up bullpen a much-needed rest and help the Padres win their sixth consecutive game.

-Cronenworth drove a 3-1 pitch from Humberto Castellanos into the home run deck in right field — which now has a number of mannequins dressed in Padres gear — to give San Diego an 11-1 lead.
+Cronenworth drove a 3-1 pitch from Humberto Castellanos into the home run deck in right field to give San Diego an 11-1 lead.
 It was San Diego’s third homer of the inning and fifth of the game.
+The home run deck now has a number of mannequins wearing Padres gear, and the ball landed near one wearing a Slam Diego No. 4 jersey.

 Cronenworth, obtained along with outfielder Tommy Pham in an offseason trade with Tampa Bay, became the 20th Padres rookie to hit a grand slam.
-It was his third homer of the year.
+It was his third homer of the year and he had his first three-hit game.

-Earlier in the week, the Padres hit grand slams in four consecutive games during a sweep of the Texas Rangers in a home-and-home series.
+Earlier in the week, the Padres hit grand slams in four straight games during a sweep of the Texas Rangers in a home-and-home series.

 Hosmer batted with the bases loaded Friday night but grounded out.

-Trent Grisham hit a three-run homer with Cronenworth aboard, and Myers launched a solo shot in the second inning.
-Tatis was hit by a pitch from rookie Brandon Bielak, who made way for Castellanos.
+On Saturday night, Myers opened the second inning with a homer and Grisham hit a three-run shot with one out, with Cronenworth aboard on a single.
+Tatis was hit by a pitch from rookie Brandon Bielak (3-1), who made way for Castellanos.
 Both teams were warned by the umpires, and Houston’s Martin Maldonado was ejected from the dugout.

 Grisham also hit a leadoff shot and Machado had a solo shot with one out in the first.